drenough/drenough_forging-issues/README.md

 ## 💡 Feature Requests

 Have an idea for a new feature?
 Open a **Feature Request** issue!

-I'd love to hear your ideas.
+**Planned features (in order):**
+1. Casting Table – Simple ingot casting for copper/tin/gold
+2. Paxels – Multi-tools (pickaxe + axe + shovel)
+3. Steel Age – Advanced metal progression

 ---

 ## 🙏 Special Thanks

+- **Slepykat** – All custom textures (complete texture overhaul!)
-- **SaltyWater** - For granting permission to use textures from his "Salty's Realistic Forging" mod.
-This mod wouldn't be possible without your work!
+- **SaltyWater** – For inspiration and permission to use original textures as placeholders during development

-- **Slepykat** - For creating custom textures for the Primitive Anvil, Smithing Anvil, Wooden Cauldron, Wooden Barrel, and the diamond overlays.
-Your artistry brought these blocks to life!

 ---